material-components/material-components-ios/contributing/README.md

 - Search previous questions that have been answered by visiting [Stack Overflow](http://stackoverflow.com/questions/tagged/material-components-ios).
 - Please post questions to Stack Overflow with the tag `material-components-ios`.
-- Join us on our [Slack discussion channel](https://mdc-private.slack.com/messages/mdc-ios/) for more direct discussions with the team.

 - - -